git-thinh/chrome-proxy/README.md

 # Release History (reverse chronological order)

+v0.0.9 2016-01-21  Reworked module closure wrapper so it would work regardless of wether *browserify* is used.

 v0.0.8 2016-01-18 Reworked module structure which seemed to fail to define Proxy in some situations.

 v0.0.7 2016-01-18 Corrected issue where deleted properties were not properly restored if deleteProperty trap failed.